vibs-27/vibhadurai.github.io/_projects/multi-material-pliers.md

        width="70%">
 </p>

-The final design was 130 mm end to end pliers and 10 mm height, with a jaw capacity of 10 mm.
+The final design was 130 mm end-to-end pliers and 10 mm in height, with a jaw capacity of 10 mm.
 The spring was a 30 mm TPU square with a 4x4 grid of 1.6 mm walls.
 The hard components (the grabbers and handles) were printed in PLA.
-There were 4 seperate pieces in total attached using dovetail snap fits.
+There were four separate pieces in total, attached using dovetail snap fits.

 <p align="center">
   <img src="{{ '/docs/assets/PlierWriteUp/FinalCADHandlesGrabbers.png' | relative_url }}" width="65%">